 Matcha Cake

-• 2/3 cup pasteurized egg whites from a carton or about 4 egg whites, room temp (160ml)
+- 2/3 cup carton egg whites or 4 large egg whites, room temperature 160ml

 Faux Swiss Meringue Buttercream Frosting (adapted from Minette Rushing’s Faux Swiss Meringue Frosting)